Malaysia – Visa

 Student visa for Malaysia

-Applying for a Malaysian student visa is more difficult than applying for the student visa of many other countries.
-Please note that the visa application process and the list of the required documents may change at any time!
-Please keep this in mind when choosing your study abroad destination.
+Applying for a Malaysian student visa (Student Pass) is a multi-step process and might seem somewhat complicated.
+Please note that the visa application process and the list of required documents may change at any time.
 Make sure to get the latest information on the visa regulations directly from the Malaysian embassy in your home country.
 Getting a visa to a foreign country should never be taken for granted and cannot be guaranteed by Asia Exchange in any way.
 Please also refer to our terms and conditions.

-All students studying abroad in Malaysia are required to apply for a student visa.
-Studying as a tourist is not possible.
+All students studying abroad at our Malaysian partner university Universiti Putra Malaysia (UPM), must apply for a student visa (Student Pass).
+Studying as a tourist on a Social Pass is not possible.

 Please note that it is not possible to extend the 6-month Student Pass to the destination.
 If you are thinking of applying for two semesters at UPM, you should apply for both at once for the 1-year visa.